-Power supply will be provided through a 33kV power transmission line from the Strabane 110/33kV substation.
-Northern Ireland Electricity Networks (NIE) will construct the power line.
+Power will be provided through a 33kV transmission line from the Strabane 110/33kV substation.
+Northern Ireland Electricity Networks (NIE) will construct the power supply line.

 Potable water will be sourced from the main Northern Ireland Water connection through a new 90mm pipe, while fresh water is proposed to be extracted from the clean water pond located east of the plant site.

 JDS Energy and Mining prepared the feasibility study report for the mine with contribution from SRK Consulting (Canada).

 Dalradian has awarded the underground mine development contract to QME and the surface works contract to FP McCann.

 The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia.
 Discovered in 2010, Odysseus is among…